ly129/midn_gui/README.md

    Before setup the network, we need to determine the some network information:

    Here is a sample to be used for a 1 central + 1 remote experientment.
 The IP address in this diagram will be used in the below configuration.
+(The container IP address is no used unless remote and central container running on the same machine)

      <picture>
      <img alt="Sample network diagram" src="https://github.com/Luyaochen1/midn_gui/blob/main/MIDN%20Netwok%20Diagram.png">